socialappslab/denguechatPlus-backend/README.md

 # DenguechatPlus-backend
 DengueChatPlus-Backend is a Ruby and Ruby on Rails application responsible for all backend-related matters

+## How this project is organized
+- **app/controllers:** This directory contains the application controllers.
+Controllers are responsible for handling incoming requests to the application and usually interact with models and views to send a response back to the client.
+- **app/views:** This directory contains the application's views, which are responsible for generating the interface displayed to the user.
+The views are mostly HTML files with some embedded Ruby for data presentation.
+- **app/helpers:** Helpers are modules that contain functions you can use globally in views and sometimes in controllers.
+They are useful for keeping the code DRY.
+- **app/assets:** This directory contains assets such as CSS stylesheets, JavaScript scripts, and images used in the application.
+- **app/mailers:** Mailers are objects similar to controllers that allow sending emails to users.
+Each mailer can have multiple actions, each corresponding to a specific email.
+- **app/jobs:** Here you will find tasks and/or processes that run in the background.
+- **app/channels:** Here you will find tasks and/or processes that run in real-time using WebSockets.
+- **app/concepts:** This directory contains a folder for each concept (usually, each main model) of the application.
+A concept is a functionality of the application.
+  - **lib:** This directory contains shared libraries and modules.
+  - **operation:** Encapsulate the business logic and processes of the application.
+  - **contract:** Define validations and schemas for the data.
+Contracts ensure the data is correct before proceeding to the business logic.
+They use Reform to define and validate forms more explicitly and modularly.
+  - **serializers:** Used to define serializers responsible for transforming Ruby objects into specific formats, such as JSON or XML, that can be sent to a client through the API.
+- **config:** This directory contains files for the configuration of the application, routing, databases, among others.
+- **db:** Here we find the current schema and database migrations.
+- **lib:** This directory contains rake tasks and extended libraries.
+- **log:** Contains log files.
+Rails creates a log file for each environment.
+- **public:** Here static and compiled files are stored that can be served directly by the web server.
+- **spec:** This directory contains automated tests for the application.
+- **tmp:** This directory contains temporary files for the application's runtime environment, such as sessions, file cache, server PID, etc.
+- **vendor:** This is a place for third-party code.
+In Rails, this includes gems installed with => vendor/gem_name specified in the Gemfile.

 ## Requirements
 - Rbenv with ruby 3.1.2
   - [Tutorial install on mac](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-macos)